VIHAR2212/wandr/README.md

 ## 📝 License

 MIT License.
-Free to use for personal and commercial projects but not for commercial use.
+Free to use for personal and commercial projects but not for commercial use.ok???